Jobhdez/JSlalg/README.md

 # classesJS
-This was a small exercise to learn JS.
+This was a small (toy) exercise to learn JS.
 I wrote some basic vector and matrix and polynomial classes so I can learn to write comfortably in JavaScript.

 ## Installation